Direct-Feed Low-Activity Nuclear Waste

 As originally envisioned, the Hanford Vit Plant would treat high-level and low-activity radioactive waste simultaneously.
-To begin treating waste as soon as practicable, the U.S. Department of Energy developed a sequenced approach that would treat low-activity waste first, as soon as 2022.
+To begin treating waste as soon as practicable, the U.S. Department of Energy developed a sequenced approach that would treat low-activity waste first.

-The sequenced approach is called direct feed low-activity waste, or DFLAW.
+The sequenced approach is called direct-feed low-activity waste, or DFLAW.
 This approach sends low-activity waste from the tank farms directly to the Low-Activity Waste (LAW) Vitrification Facility.
-To accommodate DFLAW, a new Effluent Management Facility (EMF) will be built at the Vit Plant.
-Several of the infrastructure facilities will be modified to handle the capacity reductions needed to support the LAW Facility and EMF only, instead of the entire Vit Plant complex.
+To accommodate DFLAW, a new Effluent Management Facility (EMF) has been built at the Vit Plant.
+Several of the infrastructure facilities were modified to handle the capacity reductions needed to support the LAW Facility and EMF only, instead of the entire Vit Plant complex.

 Watch a video explaining the details of the DFLAW process at https://www.youtube.com/watch?v=JWfAI1Elx4Q.